 ARTICLE THIRTEEN: To see if the Town will vote to change the purpose of the Road Construction and Improvement Capital Reserve Fund, established under RSA 35:1, to include both road and bridge maintenance, repair, and reconstruction; to rename it the Road Right-of-Way and Bridge Construction and Improvement Capital Reserve Fund.
-And furthermore, to name the Selectmen as agents to expend from said fund.

 (Two-thirds vote required)

 ARTICLE FOURTEEN: To see if the Town will vote to change the purpose of the existing Building Maintenance and Improvement Capital Reserve Fund, established under the provisions of RSA 35:1, to expand its purpose to include the planning, design, construction, repair, improvement, and/or replacement of municipal buildings and facilities, and to rename it the Capital Facilities Capital Reserve Fund; and further, to raise and appropriate the sum of One Million Seven Hundred Thirteen Thousand Four Hundred Forty Seven Dollars (\$1,713,447) to be placed in said fund, with said amount to come from the Town's undesignated fund balance.
 (Two-thirds vote required)